 - bundle dyeing, flower hammering, immersion dyeing (in a dye pot), darkening & painting with iron, modifying the pH of dye

-- different mordant recipes for silk and cellulose fibres
+- different recipes for silk and plant fibres

 - where to buy dried flowers if you just can’t wait to grow your own!

 - where to buy seeds (worldwide)

 Rebecca Desnos will help you get started with natural dyeing in the simplest way.
 This book guides you through the process as you create beautiful dyes and patterns with the colourful plants from your garden.